worktheclock/replit.github.io/classrooms/teams_for_education.md

 Since Repl.it is a general-purpose IDE that supports third-party packages in many languages, you can integrate testing frameworks into your projects which can be used for assesments.

 We've written a tutorial for how to do testing in Python using PyTest that you can read [here](https://docs.repl.it/tutorials/09-test-driven-development).

+We also have a complete example of how you can set up your first autograded homework assignment using Teams for Education [here](https://docs.repl.it/teachers/first-autograded-assignment).